BryanDedeur/robot-navigation-project/README.md

-# Occypancy Grid Mapping
-Purpose: to simulate LiDAR sensor readings in occupancy grid to help a robot navigate through a 2D environment
+#Robot Navigation Project

-## How to compile and execute this project
+## How to compile and execute

 For Linux: